$0 South Dakota Foster Care Quick-Start Checklist

 Is there a separate tribal foster care license I should apply for?

-If you are a tribal member yourself, you have the option of pursuing licensure through your tribe's child protection program rather than through DSS.
-The tribal program licenses families to care for children under tribal jurisdiction — children whose cases are managed by the tribal court rather than South Dakota Circuit Court.
-If you are a non-Native family, your license comes through DSS.
-You cannot hold both licenses simultaneously for the same purpose, but being DSS-licensed does not prevent you from receiving placements involving Indian children under DSS jurisdiction.
+If you are a tribal member yourself, you may pursue licensure through your tribe's child protection program for children under tribal jurisdiction, or through DSS when the state system is responsible.
+Confirm the appropriate route with the tribe and DSS.
+If you are a non-Native family pursuing state-jurisdiction placements, your license comes through DSS, and being DSS-licensed does not prevent you from receiving placements involving Indian children.

 Get Your Free South Dakota Foster Care Quick-Start Checklist